NCAR/DART/models/clm/tutorial/README.rst

 5: enhanced spatial-varying; inverse gamma) such that the inflation becomes an added state property which is updated during each assimilation step similar to CLM state variables.
 The inflation state properties include both a mean and standard deviation.
-The mean value determines how much added spread is added across the ensemble (spread is generated when mean > 1).
+The mean value determines how much spread is added across the ensemble (spread is generated when mean > 1).
 The standard deviation defines the certainty of the mean inflation value, thus a small value indicates high certainty and slow evolution of the mean with time.
 Conversely a high